saeedtx/mlx5ctl/README.md

 ## Features

+This tool provides a set of utilities to access and debug ConnectX devices and dump various device resources and objects, it is designed to provide human readable output and supports raw hex and binary format clean dumps to be used in conjunction with other parsing tools such as "parseadb"

 - List of currently enabled mlx5ctl devices
 - info: Provide information on the current allocated UID
-- devcap: Dump all device capabilities
+- cap: Dump device capabilities
-- reg: Dump ConnectX registers by ID with pretty print
+- reg: Dump ConnectX registers by ID
 - diagcnt: Enable high frequency debug sampling of diagnostic counters by ID
 - rscdump: Batched object resource dump, Dump multiple contexts at once
 - coredump: Internal Firmware and onboard core dumps